robotics-upo/hunav_sim/hunav_evaluator/README.md

 - *Path Efficiency* $(meters)$ [NOT IMPLEMENTED].
 Ratio between robot's traveled path and geodesic distance of the search-based path from the starting pose.
 We have not implemented this metric for the moment.
 We do not use the path of the global planner as input of the metric functions, as well as not all the navigation systems are using an unique global path without replanning.
 Anyway, we are considering to add the global path information into the metric function inputs.

+## Generated metrics files

+As output, the evaluator will generate a set of txt files ordered in rows and columns separated by tabulars.
+The files will be stored in the path indicated in the parameter ```result_file``` by using the base name also indicated in ```result_file``` and the tag name indicated in the parameter ```experiment_tag```.

+- *[result_file].txt*.
+This file contains a header with the name of all the final metrics computed.
+In the second row, the computed values of these metrics is presented.
+Repeated experiments will be appended as a new row in the same file.
+- *[result_file]_steps_[experiment_tag].txt*.
+This result file presents the metrics that can be computed for each time step.
+So, it contains a header with the name of these metrics.
+Below that, a row with the metric values for each time stamp is written (the time stamp is also written).
+This can be useful to plot the data along a experiment.

+The previous results are computed regarding all the human agents in the environment.
+Besides that, we also compute the metrics regarding only the agents with a particular behavior (there are [6 behaviors](https://github.com/robotics-upo/hunav_sim) available).
+Therefore, we generate the same files than before but only considering the groups of humans with a particular behavior (if they are present in the scenario).

+- *[result_file]_beh_[1/6].txt*.
+Final metrics considering only groups of humans with the same behavior.
+- *[result_file]_beh_[1/6]_steps_[experiment_tag].txt*.
+Metrics computed for each time step.
+This file also includes a column for the time stamp and a column with a boolean that indicates if the particular human reaction to the presence of the robot is active.

 ## Adding new metrics